Skip to content

 How much the fabric gives on the shoulder.

-Textured weaves like jacquard create raised areas and air pockets that a plain weave doesn’t have, and those translate directly into shoulder comfort under load.
+Textured weaves (herringbone and jacquard in hemp-cotton; jacquard in linen-cotton) create raised areas and air pockets that a plain weave doesn't have, and those translate directly into shoulder comfort under load.
 A plain weave linen-cotton is supportive and precise.
-A linen-cotton jacquard is all that, plus noticeably cushy.
+A jacquard is all that, plus noticeably cushy.

 Fiber uniformity